DurstewitzLab/RNNtopoDSR/README.md

-# Optimal Recurrent Network Topologies for Dynamical Systems Reconstruction [ICML 2024]
+# Optimal Recurrent Network Topologies for Dynamical Systems Reconstruction [ICML 2024 Poster]

 # 1. Getting started
 To install the package, clone the repostiory and `cd` into the project folder: